The 20 Best Isovaleric Acidemia Doctors in Switzerland

 Zurich, ZH, CH

-Florin Bosch practices in Zurich, Switzerland.
+Florin Bosch practices practicing medicine in Zurich, Switzerland.
 Mr. Bosch is rated as an Advanced expert by MediFind in the treatment of Isovaleric Acidemia.
-His top areas of expertise are Inborn Amino Acid Metabolism Disorder, Isovaleric Acidemia, Phenylketonuria (PKU), and Urea Cycle Disorders (UCD).
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Inborn Amino Acid Metabolism Disorder, Isovaleric Acidemia, Phenylketonuria (PKU), and Urea Cycle Disorders (UCD).

 Experienced in Isovaleric Acidemia